MemoryofLight/startup/README.md

 - Web server has services within it.
 - Multiple ports on a server.
 Port 443 is a secure http connection.
 You can have a gateway service on your web server that links to different ports ig.
 - servers can talk to other servers. service are just programs in the servers
+## SIMON Feb 4 What I learned
+./deployFiles.sh -k ~/keys/production.pem -h yourdomain.click -s simon
+This deletes previous deployment of simon, copies all of the files in the directory, and tells caddy to host the files under the simon subdomain.
+I learned a ton about the different html elements and their attributes and what they actually do.
+For example, the for attribute associates with an id and links the label to the input box so that when you click the name you are directed to the input.
+In addition I took it upon myself to study the paths and how that works.
+I learned that M is moveto and basically just specifies a point and another and another until you have a shape that can be filled.
+Unlike M, L actually draws lines as it moves.
+Q makes a quadratic curve starting that the last point previous to Q and going to the second input of Q. The first Q input is the focal point.
+I also learned how coordinates are counted in the viewBox.
+They start at the top left which is 0,0.
+Down is positive y, right is positive x.
+I was also able to just really get in my head how certain elements can be used and the organization of a page is displayed.
+It was confusing for a while because it seemed like many elements didn't produce noticeable effects, but now I'm seeing the potential for a lot of these division to be used for styling and interactivity purposes which really cleared a lot of confusion.
+I also learned that readonly is applied to input when you want it to just be display and not have the user input anything.
+Overall it was mostly learning about individual attributes and elements of which I made note of in repsective sections of this document.
 ## Console Commands
 `cd` -change directory
 `mdkir` make directory